Things To Do With Other People

 Going for a walk

-May be around a neighborhood or on a path along the river.
-Could be somewhere outside of the city.
-Going for a leisurely bike ride could fall here too.
+It may be around your neighborhood or on a path along the river.
+It could be on a light hiking trail outside of town.
+Going for a leisurely bike ride could fall under here too.

 Keeping someone company while they run errands